imanuelgittens/javascript-studies/Introduction-To-HTML-Fundamentals/Exercises/questions.md

 HTML (Hypertext Markup Language) is the language used to build and display web pages.
 The 'hypertext' part refers to the ability to move around the web by clicking special text called hyperlinks.
 The 'markup' part refers to the code or *tags* used to build and display the web page.
 Finally the 'language' part implies that HTML has a specific syntax or way of being written to make it work properly.

 As mentioned above, HTML is written using markup code, otherwise known as **tags**.
-These tags are usually surround by angled brackets `<>` and most come as opening and closing pairs.
+These tags are usually surrounded by angled brackets `<>` and most come as opening and closing pairs.
 Let's look at an example:

 	<p></p>

 The tag shown above is the paragraph tag and it contains both an opening `<p>` tag and a closing `</p>` tag. *It is important to note that not all opening tags contain closing tags*.
 A simple example of how we use the paragraph tags is as follows:

 	<p>Hello I'm a paragraph of text!</p>